The one with the debut of the most famous set of teeth and curls in time and space.

 The Brigadier arrives just in time to see the TARDIS vanish.
 Immediately figuring out that the Doctor has snubbed him once again, his face goes glum.
 Eyebrow raised, the chastened Brig says to himself rather defeatedly, "Yes, well, I'll tell them you'll be a little late."

 - Actually, That's My Assistant: Sarah Jane makes this mistake while visiting the Think Tank.

 - A.I.
 Is a Crapshoot - Well, the poor robot was under a lot of stress.
 You'd probably be a bit upset too, in his situation.

 - Apology Gift: In the Dénouement, the Doctor realises that Sarah Jane is angry with him (for being suddenly different, trying to leave in the TARDIS without her, going off to fight despite being in a manic post-regenerative state, and killing a Woobie, Destroyer of Worlds that loved Sarah) and tries to talk to her.
 When she doesn't respond positively he takes a bag of sweets out of his pocket and rather awkwardly asks her "Would you like a jelly baby..?"
-Amazingly, this works, and offering jelly babies to people becomes one of his standard Obfuscating Stupidity moves ever after.
+Amazingly, this works, and offering jelly babies to people becomes one of his standard Tastes Like Friendship (or Obfuscating Stupidity) moves ever after.